 Enter your email address and click the Start Free Trial button.
 You will receive an email verification message in your inbox.
 Click the Verify Email and Accept TOS button to continue.

-2. Start an Elasticsearch cluster and Kibana instance
+2. Start an Elasticsearch deployment and Kibana instance

-Once you have created your password, it will automatically take you to the Elastic Cloud UI.
-You can get back later by going to https://cloud.elastic.co.
+Once you've created your Elastic Cloud account password, it will automatically take you to the Elastic Cloud UI.
+You can get back later by visiting https://cloud.elastic.co.

-Click on Create Cluster to create your first cluster.
+Click on Create deployment to create your first deployment.

-Choose the cluster size and region then click Create.
-It will create and provision your Elasticsearch cluster.
+Choose the deployment size and region (if you are on the trial then it selects the size for you), then scroll to the bottom and click Create Deployment.
+It will create and provision your Elasticsearch deployment.

-Once you have finished creating your Elasticsearch cluster, it will pop up the generated password for the superuser, elastic.
+Once you've finished creating your Elasticsearch deployment it will show the generated password for the superuser, elastic.
 You will not be able to come back to this password again, so copy it somewhere safe.

 If you lose the password, you can reset it from the Security menu in the Elastic Cloud console.

-Navigate to the Overview menu.
+Navigate to the Overview menu by clicking on your deployment's name in the left sidebar.
 You will see Elasticsearch and Kibana access URLs.

 3. Create a new superuser